 “Saturated fat is an unhealthy fat.”
 Eric Rimm

-Key takeaway: small amounts of saturated fat can be a part of a healthy diet.
-Cheese and meat, in moderation, can be healthy sources of saturated fat.
+Key takeaway: small amounts of saturated fat may be a part of a healthy diet.
 However, limit the amount of processed foods that you eat because they are often sources of saturated fat and other unhealthy ingredients.

 Examples of foods that can contain saturated fat: dairy foods, meat, processed foods like pizza and bakery goods.